Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

 The San Blas Islands, also known as the Guna Yala archipelago, are some of the most picturesque islands on the planet, yet that’s not their main attraction.
-What really makes the San Blas an amazing tourist attraction is the sea around them. the archipelago has the brightest, crystal clear water we have ever seen, with amazing snorkeling spots and endless picture opportunities.
+What really makes the San Blas a fantastic tourist attraction is the sea around them.
+The archipelago has the brightest, crystal-clear water we have ever seen, with fantastic snorkeling spots and endless picture opportunities.

-In general, each island is tiny… and by tiny we mean, you can circle the island in less than 5 minutes!
-Some of them are a little bigger and some have like 20 meters of diameter and less one meter of altitude.
+Many of the islands are tiny… and by tiny, we mean, you can circle the island in less than 5 minutes!
+Some of them are a little bigger, and some have like 20 meters in diameter and less than one meter in altitude.
 Most (if not all) have coconut trees, but when it comes to vegetation, that’s about it.

-The San Blas aren’t for everyone!
-Despite receiving many visitors, the islands aren’t prepared to mass tourism, and will never be.
+The San Blas islands aren’t for everyone!
+Despite receiving many visitors, the islands aren’t prepared for mass tourism, and will never be.
 You’ll probably need to rough it up a bit, but that’s part of the adventure.

 Even if I only have one day?
 YES!
 It will be a very very long day, you’ll only be in the islands for a few hours and the experience won’t be nearly as good, but in our opinion, it’s still worth it – that’s how good the islands are!

-How long does it take to go from Panama City to San Blas?
+How long does it take to go from Panama City to the San Blas Islands?

-- When you turn left to the mountains, and then to the Guna Yala Comarca is when things start to get fun as the road gets very steep and winding.
+- When you turn left to the mountains and then to the Guna Yala Comarca, things start to get fun as the road gets very steep and winding.

-- Halfway into this roller coaster road through mountains, you have to stop on “border control” of the Guna Yala and show your passports.
+- Halfway into this roller-coaster road through mountains, you have to stop at the “border control” of the Guna Yala and show your passports.

 - Once in the Port, the guides sort out who goes where and will arrange the boats to take everyone to the islands.
 This may take some time…